-A vehicle-specific Certification label is found on the center pillar (B-pillar).
-The label shows the gross weight capacity of the vehicle.
-This is the Gross Vehicle Weight Rating (GVWR) and includes the weight of the vehicle, all occupants, fuel, and cargo.
-Never exceed the GVWR for the vehicle, or the Gross Axle Weight Rating (GAWR) for either the front or rear axle.
+A vehicle-specific Certification label is attached to the vehicle's center pillar (B-pillar).
+The label may show the gross weight capacity of the vehicle, called the Gross Vehicle Weight Rating (GVWR).
+The GVWR includes the weight of the vehicle, all occupants, fuel, and cargo.